Is set-up time included in your price?

 What types of music do you have?

 Plenty of old and new music.
 I carry thousands of songs of various genres such as Top 40, Oldies, Motown, Easy Listening, Disco, Country, Classic Rock, Modern Rock, 80's Rock, Hip Hop, 60's, 70's, 80's, 90's, R & B, etc. I obtain new music every week through a professional media service that is exclusive to radio stations and DJs.
-These compilations contain projected radio hits 2-3 months before these songs are played on Boston radio stations.
+These compilations contain projected radio hits 2-3 months before these songs are played on SiriusXM and Boston radio stations.

 Do you have professional equipment?